 Road hazards pose a serious danger to drivers.
-Whether trash from the back of a truck, a fallen tree, or an animal, unexpected obstacles in a vehicle’s path lead to about 15,000 accidents each year in Georgia.
+Whether trash from the back of a truck, a fallen tree, or an animal, unexpected obstacles in a vehicle’s path leads to about 15,000 accidents each year in Georgia.
 If you were injured in a collision caused by a road hazard, Atlanta car crash lawyer Terrence R. Bethune may be able to help you seek compensation from those who were responsible.
 Often, a road hazard has developed as the result of someone’s careless actions, and a successful negligence lawsuit can ease the financial burden of your recovery.

 PURSUING A CLAIM FOR COMPENSATION

-A person hurt in an accident caused by a road hazard may be entitled to compensation for any injuries if he or she can prove that the hazard was caused by the negligence of another person or entity.
+A person hurt in an accident caused by road hazards may be entitled to compensation for any injuries if he or she can prove that the hazard was caused by the negligence of another person or entity.
 To prevail on such a claim, Georgia law requires the victim to show four elements:

 - The defendant must have owed the victim a duty of care;

 - The defendant must have failed to meet that duty by engaging in careless behavior;

 - Those careless actions must have caused the victim’s injuries; and

 - The victim must have incurred actual, quantifiable damages as a result.